Fort Smith, Northwest Territories: Demographics

+Ethnicity

-According to the 2016 census, the majority of people in Fort Smith (1,645) were Indigenous of which 920 were First Nations, 585 were Métis and 135 Inuit.
+According to the 2016 census, the majority of people in Fort Smith (1,395) were Indigenous of which 740 were First Nations, 510 were Métis, 110 Inuit, and another 30 people gave multiple Indigenous responses.

+Language

 The main languages are English, Chipewyan (Dene), Cree, Dogrib (Tłı̨chǫ), Slavey-Hare, Inuinnaqtun (Inuvialuktun) and Inuktitut.

 Government

 Local government consists of the Town of Fort Smith Council with 9 members (7 councillors, deputy mayor and mayor).
 The mayor works part-time and council is elected every three years.
 As of 2021 the current mayor of Fort Smith is Fred Daniels.

 Fort Smith is represented by the Salt River First Nation #195 and are part of the Akaitcho Territory Government.
 As of June 2012, the Salt River First Nation had given the Akaitcho Territory Government the mandatory six months notice that they would be separating from the organization.

 The Fort Smith Métis Council is the local representation for members of the Northwest Territory Métis Nation.
 In 1996, a framework agreement was signed with the government of the Northwest Territories and the government of Canada to commence negotiations on land, resources and self-government.